 - For all medical uses of cannabis, more effective alternatives exist.

-- Legalisation of cannabis has been shown to increase youth use and to increase cannabis related driving accidents in a society structurally similar to New Zealand.
+- Legalisation of cannabis has been shown to increase use and to increase cannabis related driving accidents in a society structurally similar to New Zealand.

 - Criminal penalties for cannabis tend to result in greater harm than cannabis itself.

 - Cannabis legalisation may reduce alcohol sales.
 There is no evidence that this reduces alcohol-related harm.

 - Cannabis itself is harmful to users.
 Any benefits must be considered in the context of this harm.

 - Smoking of any substance increases the risk of lung cancer dramatically.